craigmckeachie/workbook8/exercises/users-exercise.md

    - Update the `addUserData()` function to:
      - make an HTTP POST request to save the data to the API, and redirect the user to the `index.html` page on success
 5. **Testing:**

    - Open the `add.html` file in a web browser.
    - Open the browser's developer tools and go to the console tab.
    - Fill out the form.
    - Click the save button.
    - Verify that the user is redirected to `index.html` and that the new user is displayed in a table row.

+6. **Optional Enhancements:**
+   - Display a message that the data was successfully saved on the `index.html` page.
+   - Handle errors gracefully, displaying a message on `add.html` if the API request fails.

 ### Lab Exercise 4: Editing User Data via Form